-Applications for community-based studies, clinical studies and basic science projects in any area of research into children’s health, education and welfare are considered.
+Applications for basic science projects, clinical studies or community-based studies in any area of research relevant to children’s health, education and welfare are considered.

-Expression of interest for the 2023 grants round will open in February 2022.
+Expression of interest (EOI) for the 2023 grants round is now CLOSED.

 HOW TO APPLY FOR A GRANT

 - Applicants submit an Expression of Interest (EOI) online using the submission platform ‘Submittable’, which can be accessed via the link at the bottom of this page.

 - Short-listed applicants will be invited to submit a full grant application via Submittable.

 Applications for the 2023 Research Grant Round

 - 19 February 2022: Advertising for Opening of Expressions of Interest (EOI)

 - 21 February 2022 (9.00am ACDT) to 28 March 2022 (5:00pm ACDT): Submissions for EOI accepted

 - 1 March 2022: Acquittal Reports for previous funding period due (within 60 days of the completion of the project).
 (DOWNLOAD : Grant Acquittal Form)